Agile assurance plan for government projects

 Internal or external teams tasked with reviewing aspects of project delivery, such as architecture, risk, security, privacy etc.

-Agile delivery or Scrum team
+Agile delivery team or Scrum team

 A collaborative unit jointly responsible for day-to-day assurance.
 The team is made up of the: